 Creamy soups are such a treat.
 I fell in love with them on our honeymoon in Mexico where we enjoyed 5-star dining for the first time in our lives and it’s so fun to recreate restaurant quality dishes at home (like this Zuppa Toscana Recipe!).

 The SECRET INGREDIENT: The cilantro on top is brilliant – an idea I picked up from my favorite restaurant clam chowder.
 Try it and you’ll want to top all of your clam chowders with bacon and cilantro forever!

 Watch How to Make Easy Clam Chowder Recipe:

-That bacon adds so much flavor, both in the soup and as a topping and makes every bite completely irresistible.
+That little bit of bacon adds so much flavor, both in the soup and as a topping and makes every bite completely irresistible.

 P.S.
 That gorgeous dutch oven can be found here (affiliate link).
 Folks say everything tastes better in a dutch oven and I tend to agree.
 It’s also more fun to cook in one – it feels rustic and charming to push bacon around with a wooden spatula in one of these.
 The dutch oven is a tool that cooks have been using for centuries.
 Are you a fan of dutch oven cooking?

 This clam chowder is hearty and loaded.
 Nearly every bite has clams in it which is awesome because what you get at restaurants is very little clams and veggies but just a ton of cream.
 I find homemade clam chowder is so much more enjoyable than dining out.